santawho/oeffi-ng/README.md

 ### Updating

 1. Start the app.
-If a new version is available, you will be asked to download the updated APK file.
+If a new version is available, you will be asked to download and install the updated APK file.
-2. Click "Ok" to proceed with the download.
+2. The app can update itself, but requires permission to do so.
+   If you accept this, click "download and install" to proceed.
+Follow the prompts and accept the risk.
+3. If you don't trust the app, click "download for manual installation" to proceed with the download by your web browser.
-3. Open the downloaded file in order to run the update.
+   Then open the downloaded file in order to run the update.
 Follow the prompts and accept the risk.